hppavilion1/WalScript-Alpha/README.md

 if}bool} - executes all following statemenst down to endif}, provided bool is true

 endif} - closes an if statement

+while}bool} - Executes all following statements down to endwhile}, as long as bool is true

+endwhile} - closes a while loop

 stop} - Stops the program